kotva006/5607-graphics/ray_cast/README.txt

 sample.2.in was the file that I created, and sample.in was the one supplied.
 The output files of the 2 test files are found in sample.in.ppm and sample.2.in.ppm

+Part B:

+The write up is in a file called write_up.txt
+The test files for this iteration are test* where * is any number The pictures these files generated are test*.ppm